Palace Theatre, Westcliff-on-Sea: Palace Theatre Repertory Company

 In March 1999 the theatre closed again, but after only a short period of time Green & Lenagan were retained to operate and programme the theatre on behalf of the Trust, for a period of five years.
-Roy Marsden has been appointed as Artistic Director of the Palace Theatre Repertory Company and directs at least 5 in-house productions a year.
-In addition there are lively mix of visiting companies, local amateur societies, one nighters and Sunday concerts.
-As before the theatre often hosts local bands on Sunday nights, and with free entry the foyer is often full to capacity.
+Roy Marsden was appointed as artistic director of the Palace Theatre Repertory Company and directed at least 5 in-house productions a year.
+In addition there was a lively mix of visiting companies, local amateur societies, one nighters and Sunday concerts.
+As before the theatre often hosted local bands on Sunday nights, and with free entry the foyer was often full to capacity.

 The New Palace Theatre Company (Green & Lenagan) presented the first ever Agatha Christie Theatre Festival it run from 8 May to 28 July 2001.
 The festival, featured all of Christie's 25 plays, including a semi-staged performance of the West End production of The Mousetrap using all of the actors of the West End cast of the 'World's Longest Running Play.'
 This was the first time The Mousetrap has been licensed in the UK outside of the West End since it launched in 1952.
 25 actors for the 135 performances of all 25 of Agatha Christie's plays in a 12-week season to mark the 25th anniversary of the mystery writer's death.
 It is believed that the Palace Theatre holds the world record for performing Agatha Christie.

 The Dixon Studio complements the Main House with a wide range of performances by visiting small-scale touring theatre, dance and puppet companies.
 It also is used for some of the in-house productions and for workshops, talks, classes and educational work.